-Missing cat that likes to sit on horses reunited with family
+Cat that perches on horses, donkeys reunited with family

 GENESEO, Ill.
-(AP) — An Illinois family has solved the mystery of what happened to their missing cat that likes to sit on horses.
+(AP) — An Illinois family has solved the mystery of what happened to their missing cat that likes to sit on horses and donkeys.

 Ann Kandis said the cat, named Noodles, jumped into the trunk of her father’s car in November 2018 while he was at the family’s farm in Geneseo, the Quad-City Times reported.
 Her father drove off, but stopped along the road when he heard a noise.
 He opened the trunk and the cat jumped out.